Introduction

 The two app model

-See The two app model for the full explanation.
+See The two app model for the full picture.

-- Vision is the living scratchpad for the evolving idea.
+- Vision — the living scratchpad.
 Goals, constraints, audience, open questions.

-You do not need to fill every layer before Claude Code starts building.
-You do need to know what each layer is for, and what decisions it captures.
+You don't need to fill every layer before Claude Code starts building.
+You do need to know what each layer is for and what decisions it captures.

-See The six layers overview for a deeper walkthrough.
+See The four layers overview for the deeper walkthrough.

 Why no styling